howlsocial/howldocs/docs/howl-basics/howl-pay.md

 ### Send one-off payments

-   1) Open the profile of person you want to send $HOWL to
+   1) Open the profile of the person you want to send $HOWL to
    2) Click on the highlighted button in the image below which can be located at the top of Howl app page

       ![image](https://github.com/bilalkhan360/howldocs/blob/main/static/img/HOWL-PAY/send%20Howl%202.png)